shaunluttin/MVPBlog/outline.md

 The mechanics of SPA login.

+* OAuth Credential Types
+* OpenID Connect Flows

-Implementing SPA login with ASP.NET Core.
+Implementing OpenIdConnect SPA login with ASP.NET Core.

+* Using Google as an identity provider
+    * ID Token from Google
+    * Access Token for Google's resource servers
+* Using OpenIddict as an identity provider
+    * ID Token from your servers
+    * Access Token for your resource servers
+* Checking the bearer token at your resource servers

 Inspecting the SPA login traffic from Windows 10.